raydenlim/tp/docs/UserGuide.md

 ### 🛠️Editing an assignment grade: `editgrade`
-Edits a student’s assignment grade.
+Edits a person’s assignment grade.

 Format: `editgrade n/STUDENT_NAME a/ASSIGNMENT g/GRADE`

 Parameters:
-* STUDENT_NAME The name of the student.
+* STUDENT_NAME The name of the person.
 * ASSIGNMENT The name of the assignment.
-* GRADE The score of the student.
+* GRADE The score of the person.

 Examples:
 * `editgrade n/Rayson a/Functional Expressionism g/1200` edits the grade of Rayson’s Functional Expressionism assignment to 1200.